Greiye/WGU_Notes_2024/README.md

 Submit Technical Communication Project
 Pass Web Foundations (HTML/CSS)

-Dec 28
+## Dec 28
 Did phenomenal yesterday.
 That’s what I want to see from myself.
 Okay.

 Politics: Pre-Assess, done.
-Physical and Human Geography , not done.
+	1. Physical and Human Geography , not done.
-Banana Natural Science lab.
+	1. Banana Natural Science lab.
 I can take the photos now and just submit them.
-Technical Comms, I can write it through, but I don’t know what white pages are, if it’s assigned to me.
+	1. Technical Comms, I can write it through, but I don’t know what white pages are, if it’s assigned to me.
 I can only take it on Jan 2.
-Web Foundations.
+	1. Web Foundations.
 I took the Pre-Assessment.
 Lots of CSS/HTML/XML.
 Gotta Review.
 Heavy on the HTML.
 I can study this.
-Student Onboarding?
+	1. Student Onboarding?
 It’s tomorrow.
 4:30 or so.
 Gotta account for my time zone.
-Huh.
+	1. Huh.
 Health and Fitness popped up in my courses.

-Transferred my notes over on to Github.
+**Transferred my notes over on to Github.
 This is all just on a wordpad, pretty much.
 Clean.
-Efficient.
+Efficient.**
 ...no.
 It needs to be a little bit prettier.

 Link to Github Markdown.
 https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax
+...
 Spent 15 minutes because I accidentally pasted text.
 The text had copied over 3x.
 Ugh.
 Okay.
 Check out Health and Wellness.

+## Health, Fitness, and Wellness - C458
+Took the pre-assessment.
+Not hard.
+It's got intermediate health information.
+There's social wellness as well.
+But it had a bit about pronouns? hmm.
+I don't like that.

+**Passed Pre-Assessments**
+- [ ] Physical and Human Geography
+- [X] Politics
+- [ ] Web Foundations
-# Health and Wellness
+- [X] Health, Fitness, and Wellness  - C458

+**Labs**
+- [ ] Natural Science (Banana Project)
+- [ ] Technical Communication Presentation Recording

+**Passed Courses, but would be nice to review**
+- [ ] It Introduction
+- [X] Composition

+Gotta Study Physical and Human Geography.